mum and baby

 Maternal health research

-The studies below explore the impact that breastfeeding can have on maternal cardiovascular health.
+The studies below explore the impact that breastfeeding can have on maternal cancer and illness.

 Breastfeeding reduces mothers’ cardiovascular disease risk